kgryte/pranav-qs-blog/README.md

    10 CONTINUE
 ```

-Fortran 90 obviated the need for this practice, allowing one to use `end do` to end a `do` loop, as used in the free form version of `dlacpy` shown above.
+Fortran 90 obviated the need for this practice and improved code readability by allowing one to use `end do` to end a `do` loop.
+This change is shown in the free form version of `dlacpy` provided above.

 #### Assumed-size arrays